WonderingAlbatross/DeepLearningPokemonBattle/README.md

-this project is based on poke_env
+This project is based on poke_env